VERSE|DUST IN OUR EYES

 The handsome Earl grey gent

-He sat in his aluminium foil
+He sat in his silver foil

 Scented and Elegant

-They looked at him in caffeine tones
+They looked at him whispering

-twirling their little strings
+And twirling their little strings

 While O. Pekoe sat primly there

-Now and then peeking out at him
+Now and then peeking at him

 Then came the lady of the house